How to Make Lavender Sugar (From Fresh or Dried Lavender)

 To make sure this recipe is safe for long-term pantry storage, I recommend drying it at the lowest temperature your oven can reach (170 F for most ovens).

-Do I need to wash the lavender before I use it?
+Do I need to wash fresh lavender before I use it?

 How long does lavender sugar last?